Lukas-Liemen/Fine-tuning-gpt2-medium-with-LoRA-from-scratch/README.md

 ## Model and Dataset

 - Model: `gpt2-medium`
-- Dataset: Specified in Google Drive (e.g., AG News Classification Dataset -  https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset?rvi=1)
+- Dataset: Needs to be located in Google Drive.
+Can be any type of dataset that works with gpt2, in this case it was a modified version of https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset?rvi=1

 ## Features